-The Prince and Princess of Wales are spending the Christmas holidays at their country estate, Anmer Hall, with their children Prince George, Princess Charlotte and Prince Louis, and will join fellow royals for Christmas lunch at Sandringham House for the first time in three years.
+The Prince and Princess of Wales often spend the holidays at their country estate, Anmer Hall, with their children Prince George, Princess Charlotte and Prince Louis, and it is likely that they will be paying a visit there this summer.

 The ten-bedroom home was given to Prince William and Kate as a wedding gift from the Queen in 2011, and while they now primarily live at their new home, Adelaide Cottage in Windsor, they still enjoy spending time at Anmer Hall at weekends and during holidays – and who can blame them?

 Before they moved in, the Georgian property underwent £1.5million worth of exciting refurbishments, including the addition of a conservatory, a rerouted driveway and completely overhauled interiors with the help of designer Ben Pentreath.

 Take a look around Kate and William's ten-bedroom mansion, which the Duke described as "very peaceful"...

 MORE: Prince William and Kate Middleton's sleeping arrangements are so different from everyone else's